hashicorp/consul/website/source/docs/agent/config-entries/service-resolver.html.md

 page_title: "Configuration Entry Kind: Service Resolver (beta)"
 sidebar_current: "docs-agent-cfg_entries-service_resolver"
 description: |-
-  Service resolvers control which service instances should satisfy Connect upstream discovery requests for a given service name.
+  The `service-resolver` config entry kind controls which service instances should satisfy Connect upstream discovery requests for a given service name.
 ---

-# Service Resolver - `service-resolver` <sup>(beta)</sup>
+# Service Resolver <sup>(beta)</sup>

-Service resolvers control which service instances should satisfy Connect upstream discovery requests for a given service name.
+The `service-resolver` config entry kind controls which service instances should satisfy Connect upstream discovery requests for a given service name.

 If no resolver config is defined the chain assumes 100% of traffic goes to the healthy instances of the default service in the current datacenter+namespace